How To & FAQ

 Getting an ebook using the Libby app

-1. OverDrive has a new, user-friendly app called Libby for AndroidiOS, or Windows devices.
-Download or open Libby.
+1. Download Libby for AndroidiOS, or Windows devices.

 2. Log in by tapping the “Library Card” text on the purple bar and tap “Add A Card”.
 Type in your library card number and tap the purple button that says “Sign In”.